rjust/defects4j/framework/bug-mining/README.md

    `merge-issue-numbers.pl` if a project has multiple trackers):
     - `./download-issues.pl jira -p lang -o bug-mining/issues |
       ./merge-issue-numbers.pl -f bug-mining/issues.txt`
+   Make sure the project id supplied to the download-issues script is the project id and not the defects4j id.

 4. Obtain the development history (commit logs) for the project:
     - `git --git-dir=bug-mining/project_repos/<project_name>.git/ log > bug-mining/gitlog`